HolonProduction/godot_kanban_tasks/README.md

 - Intuitive drag and drop usage utilising the godot build in drag and drop
 - Support for shortcuts \*
 - Categories
-- Different stage layouts with multiple stages per column \*\*
+- Different stage layouts with multiple stages per column
 - Supports all editor themes including light ones

 \* uses godot defaults because the custom shortcuts cannot be accessed; not tested on mac (would be nice if someone could test)
-\*\* the layout can currently only be changed via editing the `data.json` file

 ## Where is the data stored?
 The data is stored inside of the addon folder (`res://addons/kanban_tasks/data.json`).
-Currently some features require editing the file to use.
-Do this before adding tasks to prevent save file corruption.
 You can have a look at the `examples` folder for some example data configurations.

 ## I found a bug.
 What should I do?
-The plugin is work in progress.
-Feel free to add a bug report on the [github](https://github.com/HolonProduction/godot_kanban_tasks) page.
+Feel free to report bugs or feature requests on the [github](https://github.com/HolonProduction/godot_kanban_tasks) page.

 ## Motivation
 When managing single projects using an external app like trello is to much.
 Also I like to keep the todos attached to the project.